tingerrr/hydra/src/util.typ

   assert.eq(given-func, expected-func, message: message) }

-// a hacky way to get from a selector to it's inner representation
+// a hacky way to get from a selector to its inner representation
 #let unhack-selector(sel) = {
   let parts = repr(sel).split(".")